 - Heat stains – This is not a typical stain you’d find in your sink, but it is something you may have come across in your stainless steel pans.
 These heat stains look almost like a rainbow and are caused by heating and cooling.
 This is why I say it’s more typical to find these stains in cookware where heating and cooling is more prevalent.
 For these heat stains, I would suggest trying the vinegar and water method or Barkeeper’s Friend.
 (Barkeeper’s Friend is just a great product to have on hand!)

-How to Remove Chemical Stains from a Stainless Steel Sink
+Removing Chemical Stains from Stainless Steel

 Stains happen, even to stainless steel.
 The great news is most of the time the stains can be removed and your stainless steel can be restored to its former glory.